1414213/scwin2/README.md

 "OuterLimit": 0.8,
 "IsLeftElseRight": false
 ```
-Sets a trackpad to act as a thumbstick of a gamepad.  *Deadzone* sets a radius form the centre where input is always 0 and is measured as a proportion of the thumbstick's radius from its center.  *OuterLimit* sets a radius of the trackpad to be used, measuring from its center.
-Any input beyond the outer edge will be translated as the thumbstick being pushed to its limit.  *IsLeftElseRight* specifies whether to simulate the left or right thumbstick.
+Sets a trackpad to act as a thumbstick of a gamepad.&emsp;*Deadzone* sets a radius form the centre where input is always 0 and is measured as a proportion of the thumbstick's radius from its center.&emsp;*OuterLimit* sets a radius of the trackpad to be used, measuring from its center.&emsp;Any input beyond the outer edge will be translated as the thumbstick being pushed to its limit.&emsp;*IsLeftElseRight* specifies whether to simulate the left or right thumbstick.

 ### PadSwipe
 ```